 After the conflict, she settled in Guernsey and established another laundry business.
 She passed away in 1986, aged 92.

-Now, 30 years after her death, you can only wonder at what Dorothée would have made of the engineering industry in modern Britain.
+Now, more than three decades after her death, you can only wonder at what Dorothée would have made of the engineering industry in modern Britain.

 "Young women who are not certain if they want to go into engineering, and perhaps feeling they don't want to be isolated as a women in a man's sphere, don't have to necessarily feel that they are that", she says.

 For Dorothée's children, she was a just a woman who tried to do the job she loved.

 "She realised that the things she had done in her youth helped women for their independence," said Lewis Martin.